 Whichever option you choose, keep in mind that all the activities and engagements you will perform are already captured in the petition(s) and will remain binding on your O-1 status.
 Engaging in employment or activities other than the specific items listed in your petition is a gross violation of your visa regulations, which is prohibited.

-How to Process O-1 Visa for Multiple Employers
+How to Work on an O-1 Visa for Multiple Employers

-Your agent will need to file an I-129, Petition for a Nonimmigrant Worker with the USCIS.
+To work for multiple employers on an O-1, your agent must file an I-129, Petition for a Nonimmigrant Worker, with the USCIS.
 It is important to ascertain that the agent is duly authorized to act as a petitioner for the O-1 visa.
 An agent may act in the capacity of the actual employer, agent for multiple employers, or agent for foreign employers.

 Agent Performing the Function of an Employer

 A U.S. agent can be the actual employer of the O-1 visa beneficiary.
 This will depend on the contract that exists between the two parties.
-If the terms of your employment reflect that the agent will have a certain degree of control on your activities, the agent may serve the function of an employer.
+If your employment terms say the agent can control what you do, the agent may act like an employer.

-To determine this, your agent must submit the contractual agreement which specifies the terms and conditions of the job and the wage offered in particular.
+To find out, your agent needs to provide the contract that states the job details and the specific wage offered.
 If you are going to work in more than one location, an itinerary of all your activities with dates and locations of work must also be provided.
 The contractual agreement is usually adjudicated on a case-by-case basis, and as such must be a well-detailed document that establishes the relationship between the agent and the beneficiary.

 Agent for Multiple Employers